 How to make it happen

 Set up and send those reminder emails.
 Automate the process as much as possible so it runs without your involvement.
-Use a service such as Jilt to send automated reminder emails.

 Keep your visual branding and your “voice” consistent throughout the emails.
 You’re making them aware of your brand and who you are.
 Make sure that comes across clearly.